New York City Travel Guide

 Be alert and aware of your surroundings, trust your gut, and if you've had a few drinks consider hailing a taxi.

-The above are also things I would suggest during the day.
+The above are also things I would suggest during the day, though are especially pertinent if you're exploring NYC after midnight.

 You also might consider investing in some travel safety essentials for peace of mind.